 Further: Is there a difference between eating a pig and eating a pilot whale?
 Some animals: are they „better“ than others, because they look cute, are more intelligent or form social ties?
 Are pilot whales an endangered species?

-Fact: Eating too much whale meat and blubber has become dangerous.
+Nowadays, eating too much whale meat and blubber has a negative impact on people's health.
 Questions: Who is polluting the oceans?
 Should we all go veggie?
 And could we all go veggie, everywhere?
 Have you ever checked the prices for fruit and vegetables in a Faroese supermarket, country of origin of the goods included?
 What about environmental pollution caused by transport?
 And what about the urban movement to eat local foods?

 Let’s assume that you are an opponent of the grind.
 Insults, mobbing and slander, attacking the Faroese people – where does this lead to?
 Key word counter-productive: Will any aggressive attitude help you to reach your goal?
 Besides: Are there only recommenders of the grind in the Faroe Islands?
 Another one. „What if“ scenario.
 The Faroese change the manner and method of killing pilot whales.
 Would that be acceptable for you?